 For incorrect or incomplete applications, the process is longer, but you can keep it as short as possible by replying quickly to any queries.
 If further documentation or clarification is needed, you will be asked for it once processing of your application has begun.

 You will be informed by registered post as soon as a decision has been made on your application.
-From June 2012 onwards, it is expected that around 70% of new applications will be processed within 6 months.
+Generally most applications will be processed within 6 months.

 If your application is approved, the letter notifying you of this decision will contain instructions regarding the final procedures that must be completed before the certificate of naturalisation can be issued.
 When you submit the required documentation and certification fee, you will be invited to a citizenship ceremony at which you will be granted your certificate of naturalisation.